4 min read

 If you’re reading this blog though, chances are, you probably had a nagging feeling that perhaps Christmas was costing a bit much this year.
 If this sounds like you, the good news is that you’re certainly not alone.

-This can lead to what is known as a ‘Christmas debt hangover’.
+Borrowing over the festivities can lead to what is known as a ‘Christmas debt hangover’.
 That feeling, when 2020 starts, that you’re still dealing with the repercussions of an expensive December.
 Fortunately, we’re here to help – and make sure that hangover doesn’t turn into a long-term migraine.

 First, it’s important not to panic.
 You can use a budgeting tool to determine what your monthly income is as well as your outgoings.
 Perhaps your Christmas debts aren’t as big as you thought they were and – hopefully with a few cutbacks – you can still make ends meet.